 You can help to prevent ankle sprains by wearing boots that give ankle support rather than shoes when hiking across country or rambling over hills and uneven ground.
 Boots are often best for manual labourers too.

-Also, exercises to build up the muscles around the ankle and to improve proprioception (described earlier) help to prevent ankle sprains.
+Exercises to build up the muscles around the ankle and to improve proprioception (described earlier under 'Other treatments') help to prevent ankle sprains.
 A physiotherapist can advise on these exercises.

 Further reading & references